BIOINFORMATICS-GROUP-8/Assignment/README.md

 ## GROUP NAME

-BIOINFORMATIC GROUP-8
+BIOINFORMATICS GROUP-8

 ---
 ## ABOUT GROUP 8
-This Group 8 for the Bioinformation Assignment taken at Bauchi State University Gadau
+This is Group 8 for the Bioinformatics Assignment taken at Bauchi State University Gadau

-From the Student of the Department of Human Anatomy
+From the Student of the Department of Human Anatomy, it's a collaboration work consisting of 15 members which are lead by Abubakar Abdullahi Dauda